emotion-js/emotion/.changeset/cool-poems-design.md

 '@emotion/jest': patch
 ---

-Fix the Enzyme serializer to work properly with conditional styles passed to the `css` prop.
+Fixed the Enzyme serializer to work properly with conditional styles passed to the `css` prop.